vacp2p/rfc/content/docs/rfcs/13/README.md

 For [message hash lookup queries](#message-hash-lookup-queries), an entry in the store service node matches the filter criteria if its `message_hash` is in the request `message_hashes` set.

-The store service node SHOULD respond with an error code and discard the request if the store request contains both content filter criteria and message hashes.
+The store service node SHOULD respond with an error code and discard the request if the store query request contains both content filter criteria and message hashes.

 ### Populating response messages